 Alongside raising money our second and equally important aim is that of continued fellowship.
 To this end we have recently spent an evening in Trysull having a barbeque and clay pigeon shoot which was enjoyed by all, even if some of us were not quite as good a shot as we might have believed!
 We also ventured to The Wolverhampton Company of Archers Club at Wergs Hall Road in Tettenhall to try our hand at archery.
 Much like with the clay pigeon shoot, not everyone was quite as good as they might have hoped but it was exceptionally enjoyable and a few drinks at The Crown on The Wergs was a fitting end to the evening.

 You may find yourself asking ‘Should I join?’ or ‘Would I be welcome?’.
 As long as you are over 41 years of age and would like to be part of a fundraising and fellowship club, ‘Yes’ you would be welcome and ‘Yes’ you should join!
 41 Club forms part of the “Round Table Family” and there are around 725 clubs in the UK and Eire with a membership of some 14,500 together with 28 countries affiliated to “41 Club International”.

-As a very young club we are still finding our feet and I look forward to keeping you updated in the months to come about our progress and hopeful success.
-If anyone is interested in finding out more about what we do please feel free to contact me at firstname.lastname@example.org for a chat!
+As a club that is currently still finding our feet we look forward to keeping you updated in months to come about our progress.
+If anyone is interested in finding out more about what we do please feel free to contact me at email@example.com for further information!